qdanik/eslint-plugin-path/docs/rules/no-relative-imports.md

 * default: `false`

-Suggest more preferable path for import based on slash count.
-Slash is '/'.
+Propose a more optimal import path based on the number of slashes ('/').
-For example, if you use "../../components/button" (number of slashes 3) and the suggested one is "components/button" (number of slashes 1), it will be replaced by the suggested because 3 > 1 and the last one is shortest.
+For instance, if your current path is "../../components/button" (with 3 slashes) and the recommended path is "components/button" (with 1 slash), the latter will replace the former as it has fewer slashes and is thus shorter.

 ## Fail